colabobio/go-mod-test/README.md

 # Test for dependencies in internal modules in go

 The code in the main branch does not build.
-Tested with go 1.15.8 and 1.16.2 on Mac.
+Tested with go 1.15.8 and 1.16.2 on macOS Catalina 10.15.7.

 The steps are: